Witivio/vas-documentation/src/en/articles/knowledge/messages.md

 are the chatbot's answers in specific situations:

 -   Hello
 -   Goodbye
 -   When the chatbot is not sure about my answer
 -   When the chatbot can’t find the answer in the knowledge base
 -   Thank you
 -   When the user need help

 **These messages are essential to create a chatbot on the Witivio platform!**

 In case a chatbot has different [**profiles**](/en/articles/profile), you have to configure the messages for each profile.

-::: warning 💡 Good practice
+::: tip 💡 Good practice
 1.  **“What should I say when users say Hello?”**

 When configuring this message, it is recommended to:

 -   Remind the name (for example: Mary)
 -   Indicate the area of expertise (for example: HR )
 -   Give some examples of questions that the chatbot can answer
 :::